About Our Staff

 Dan is certified by Paddle Canada in the areas of Canoe Tripping and Lakewater Paddling and has passed private courses in white-water canoe tripping.
 He holds certification fromthe Canadian Red Cross in Wilderness and Remote Areas First Aid, and from Rescue 3 International and Raven Rescue as a Swiftwater Rescue Technician.

 Spurgeon has been working part time for CRCO for a couple of years.
-He is a Paddle Canada Moving Water Instructor.
+He is a Paddle Canada Moving Water Instructor (Intermediate Solo and Intermediate Tandem) and also has his Canoe Camping Leadership certification.
 He lives in Regina with his wife and two daughters where he works as a counsellor and social worker and runs "Healing Hands", an outreach that helps young gang members get ahead.

 Tom is from Canmore, Alberta where for close to 25 years he has guided mountaineering and ski touring trips through his company Sawback Alpine Adventures.
 He's an internationally certified Mountain Guide (IFMGA/ACMG).
 So -- what's he doing in Northern Saskatchewan?!